 For Immediate Release

-(May 23, 2017, Washington, D.C.)- The Trump Administration released its FY 2018 budget proposal today, reaffirming the drastic cuts set out in the March budget blueprint.
-We are profoundly disappointed that the Administration continues to seek the elimination of critical programs such as the Community Services Block Grant (CSBG), the Weatherization Assistance Program (WAP), and the Low-Income Home Energy Assistance Program (LIHEAP).
+(February 12, 2018, Washington, D.C.)- Today the Trump Administration released its FY 2019 budget proposal, doubling down on last year’s unprecedented cuts.
+The budget calls for the elimination of three programs critical to America’s working families – the Community Services Block Grant (CSBG), the Weatherization Assistance Program (WAP), and the Low Income Home Energy Assistance Program (LIHEAP).
 NASCSP Executive Director Jenae Bjelland said: